projectgoav/E.Deezer/README.md

 # E.Deezer
 ## (Unoffical) Deezer .NET API
-An unoffical aasynchronous wrapper for the Deezer API and .NET
+An unoffical asynchronous wrapper for the Deezer API and .NET

 ### Features
 - Searching